Crab Bank compromise will move dredge material away from mouth of Shem Creek

 Mount Pleasant Mayor Will Haynie thanked the Corps for its work and commitment to the residents and business owners of Mount Pleasant.

-"I would like to also than U.S. Sens.
+"I would like to also thank U.S. Sens.
 Graham and (Tim) Scott and U.S. Rep (Nancy) Mace for their efforts to achieve an effective solution for all parties," Haynie said.

 Construction on the project is expected to begin in September and take a couple of months to complete.
 Once finished, the project will create about 28 acres of nesting habitat for shorebirds.